makoto/ensworklogs/DNSPROVEJS.md

 - it claims domain via dnsresolver
 	-  __done__ Includes dnsresolver into dnsprove-js
 		- __done__ Make dnsresolver as a npm module
-			-  __WIP__ Decide on module name (should we prepend "@ensdomains" which is causing a problem on truffle?
+			-  __done__ Decide on module name (should we prepend "@ensdomains" which is causing a problem on truffle?
-				- Investigate how Aragon handle packaging
-					- Investigate if we should use Lerna to manage it

 	- __done__ Modify migration file to deploy ENS and DNSResolver into ganache
 		- __done__ changed migration file to set only dummy algo/digest and integration tests are start failing.